pytest-dev/pytest-selenium/docs/user_guide.rst

 PhantomJS
 ---------
+**NOTE:** Support for PhantomJS has been deprecated and will be removed in a future release.
+If running headless is a requirement, please consider using Firefox or Chrome instead.

 To use PhantomJS, you will need `download it <http://phantomjs.org/download.html>`_ and specify ``PhantomJS`` for the ``--driver`` command line option.
 If